henba1/rsw-segmentation/README.md

 ## Contact

-For questions about this research, please contact [hendrik.baacke@rwth-aachen.de].
+For questions about this research, please contact hendrik.baacke@rwth-aachen.de.